dart-lang/site-www/src/tools/pub/cmd/pub-get.md

 ## Removing a dependency

-If a dependency is removed from the pubspec and then `dart pub get` is run, it removes the dependency from the `.dart_tool/package_config.json` file, making the dependency unavailable for importing.
+If a dependency is removed from the pubspec and then `dart pub get` is run, the dependency is no longer available for importing.
 Any transitive dependencies of the removed dependency are also removed, as long as no remaining immediate dependencies also depend on them.
 Removing a dependency never changes the versions of any